 You can add top-level recovery steps anywhere in the recovery plan.
 Top-level command steps are commands or scripts that you run on Site Recovery Manager Server during a recovery.
 You can also add steps that display message prompts that a user must acknowledge during a recovery.

-- On the Monitor tab, click Recovery Steps.
+- On the Recovery Plans tab, select a recovery plan, and click Recovery Steps.

-- Use the View drop-down menu to select the type of recovery plan run to which to add a step.
+- Use the View drop-down menu to select the type of step that you want to add.

 - Select where to add the step.